learn-co-students/110920-linear-regression-checkpoint/README.md

-## Linear Regression
+# Linear Regression Checkpoint

-In this section, you'll be using the Advertising data, and you'll be creating a linear model that is more complicated than a simple linear regression.
+In this checkpoint, you'll be using the Advertising data you encountered previously, containing amounts spent on different advertising platforms and the resulting sales.
+Each observation is a different product.

 We'll import the relevant modules and load and prepare the dataset for you below.

 ```python